Struct atsamd_hal::pukcc::Pukcc

 property) and an attacker might be able to reverse engineer a

-from a signature
+private_key from a signature.

 Safety

-value must be cryptographically secure.
+k value must be cryptographically secure.

 sourcepub fn zp_ecdsa_verify_signature<C: Curve>(